 Crucially, this work has been planned to ensure that the existing perimeter trees are not damaged.
-In keeping with the Park’s history, we will plant oak trees along the west side and elms on the east side.
+In keeping with the Park’s history, we will plant oak trees along the west side and elms on the east side as necessary.

-Between late September and mid-November 2022, the Conservancy is closing empty tree pits and planting new trees around the perimeter, in locations that are not otherwise being comprehensively reconstructed.
+Between late September and mid-November 2022, the Conservancy closed empty tree pits and planted new trees around the perimeter in locations that are not otherwise being comprehensively reconstructed.

-In our next phase of construction, set to begin in early 2023, we will be restoring the Fifth Avenue perimeter between 90th and 104th Streets.
+In early 2023, we are restoring the Fifth Avenue perimeter between 90th and 96th Streets.

 Our work in the Hallett Nature Sanctuary consisted of restoring the landscape, expanding trails, and constructing rustic features, including a hand-crafted wooden gate at the sanctuary’s entrance.
 These improvements have resulted in a healthier landscape and more diverse wildlife habitat, while providing a scenic and meditative experience to the public.